Statics

 If we then take the limit as dx, dy, and dz all approach zero, we zoom in to a single particle (or point) of fluid.

-Each fluid particle pushes on neighboring particles.
+Each fluid particle exerts a push on the neighboring particles.
 Per Newton's Third Law, the neighboring particles push right back.
-All of this pushing is given the term fluid pressure.
-Fluid pressure (force per area) is a subcategory of area load.

 Of course, the fluid particle that is in contact with the fluid's container (or tank) delivers a push to that surface.